Frequently Asked Questions

 14) Just how low is your turnover?

-The Syndicate averages 6-8 people leaving us each calendar year for other guilds.
+The Syndicate averages 4-5 people leaving us each calendar year for other guilds.
 Of those, most attempt to rejoin at a later date so one could argue that stat is really lower since they regret leaving and want to rejoin (but are not permitted to do so).
-We lose far less than the industry standard of people quitting us since they are quitting gaming.
 We do have members retire from the game they are currently playing but they remain active in the guild waiting on our next big game to come along.
-There is always turnover but the bulk of ours is people retiring from gaming (versus quitting us to join someone else or quitting us because they are mad at us for something) and even that is below industry norms since we offer so much added value within the games we play that it extends the life of the game for our members.
-More than 85% of our guild has been with us for more than a year.
+And, while real life circumstances (such as health or job status) do force some people to quit gaming entirely, we lose almost no-one due to unhappiness and wanting to join another group.
+Joining The Syndicate tends to be a decision nearly everyone is happy with for their entire gaming career.
+Nearly the entire guild has been a member for many years.

 One of the more amusing aspects of being a private guild is to watch morons and kiddies on public boards claim to "know" that our turnover is huge.
 They infer that because their guild has high turnover or because some xmember with a chip on their shoulder told them so.
 The reality is that our recruiting is very focused on only adding people with compatible values, goals, play styles and personalities that we know very well and that we feel will be here long term.
 By being that selective in our recruiting, we really do lose very few people.
-We do lose a few but we currently average about .5 people leaving a month to join another guild (i.e. they are unhappy here)
+We do lose a few but we currently average less than .5 people leaving a month to join another guild (i.e. they are unhappy here).
+It is also funny to see people claim to be old members from years ago (back in the 90s when we freely admit we had very poor recruiting practices and had turnover that matched those poor practices) assuming that since things were fast and loose in the 90s that we didn't learn the lesson that strong recruiting = a stable and fun guild.
+It is unfortunate they live in the past but we definitely do not.
+The Syndicate of today is a far cry more mature, stable and successful than The Syndicate of the 90s.

 15) I applied but I heard nothing back.
 Why is that?